Cloud monitoring for high-performing applications

 Cloud security monitoring

-While cloud vendors have spent a great amount of resources to make sure that data breaches and vulnerabilities are kept to a minimum, it is obviously never a risk-free endeavor.
+While cloud vendors have spent a great deal of resources to make sure that data breaches and vulnerabilities are kept to a minimum, it is obviously never a risk-free endeavor.
 Cloud monitoring tools, however, also check the security of the cloud environments as well as their performance and efficiency.

 Cloud monitoring best practices